linux-china/reactive-grpc-spring-boot-starter/README.md

 ### Reactive gRPC configuration
 You don't need to setup anything for Reactive gRPC service.
-If you want to change listen port(default is 50051), please change as following:
+If you want to change listen port(default is 50051), please change as following in application.properties:

 ```properties
 grpc.reactive.port=50051